top of page

 Distinction between the terms 'ecology' and 'ecosystem'

 The terms ‘ecologies’ and ‘ecosystems’ have traditionally been associated with the natural world to refer to dynamic interactions between plants, micro-organisms, animals and their environment.
 Observations of these natural environments have led to the development of a number of abstract concepts to explain how they function.
-The concepts of ecologies and ecosystems have been variously described as complex and dynamic systems that work together as a functioning unit, with inter-dependent relationships and processes of adaption, stasis, balance and development.
+The concepts of ecologies and ecosystems have been variously described as complex and dynamic systems that work together as a functioning unit, with interdependent relationships and processes of adaption, stasis, balance and development.
 In recent decades, and in response to challenges of complexity, ecological and ecosystem thinking has spread from its origins in observations of the dynamics of the natural world and conservation to metaphors used to reflect on the dynamics of human societies (e.g. public life and private enterprise, child development, education and social care, entrepreneurialism, technological and business development and now to the wider world of governance and politics).

 Ecosystem thinking - four stages of development